 - To raise awareness of lymphangioleiomyomatosis and in this way improve diagnosis and management of the disease.

-Enrolling a patient onto the register means that:
+Enrolling someone onto the register means that: